vincepandolfo/powerarrow/README.rst

 Some differences:
 ----------------

+- Took out the binary clock, due to the fact that it takes me way to long to read.
 - Added on a clock widget and icon
 - Added a "netstat" drop down menu using the 'blingbling' library to indicate what process are currently using the